Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

-In this section, we illustrate our algorithm on various examples (including those from \figref{fig:motivation-boogie} and \figref{fig:Dafny seq}), and discuss how it supports quantifier-free formulas, external patterns, multi-patterns and alternative patterns.
+In this section, we illustrate our algorithm on various examples (including those from \figref{fig:motivation-boogie} and \figref{fig:Dafny seq}, and an example with nested quantifiers).
+We also explain how the algorithm supports quantifier-free formulas, synonym functions as patterns, multi-patterns and alternative patterns.